gitlevich/thinking-about-agents/4-agent-language.md

 observations as they update along its active contrasts.
 This is what I called observer mode earlier: present to the current frame without narrating it.
 High bandwidth, low cost.
 The sensorium flows through; nothing is being steered.

+An agent is an observer with preferences.
+Even before any explicit goal is named, some directions in contrast space feel like “more of this,” some like “less of that,” some like noise.
+That ordering is already there.

-An agent is an observer with a goal.
-A goal is a standing aim that persists across multiple observations: “describe the room,” “make dinner,” “fix the bug,” “don’t think about politics.”
-Once a goal is active, observations stop being neutral.
-Some observations move me toward the goal, some away, some sideways.
+A goal in AL is a standing goal that persists across multiple observations: “describe the room,” “make dinner,” “fix the bug,” “don’t think about politics.”
+Often it precipitates out of repeated preference, but it can also be injected from the outside as an explicit goal.
+Once a goal is live, observations stop being neutral.
+Some observations move me toward it, some away, some sideways.

-Preference is how an agent orders its current observations under a goal.
-Given what I’m sensing right now, and given the goal that’s live, which possible next choice is better, which is worse, which can be ignored.
+Preference is how an agent orders its current observations, with or without an explicit goal.
+Given what I’m sensing right now, and given whatever goal is live (precipitated or injected), which possible next choice is better, which is worse, which can be ignored.
 Preference doesn’t have to be explicit.
 I can discover it by watching where attention actually goes.

 Attention in AL is a single concrete and limited resource that action and meta-action both draw on.
 Generating narratives, planning, tool calls, self-critique, even “just” staying present — they all cost attention.
 When enough